bGraebener/RegExpEngine/readme.md

 Each operator results in a different NFA.

 The '*' **operator** matches zero or any number of a character.
-One edge of the accept state points back to the initial state creating a loop, the other points to the accept state.
+One edge of the accept state points back to the initial state creating a loop accepting any number of the character, the other points to the accept state possibly accepting zero occurrences.

 The **'+' operator** matches one or more of the same character.
 One outgoing edge of the NFA points back to previous NFA and the other edge points to the accept state.
 The new NFA has the initial state of the previous NFA and the newly created accept state.

 The **'?' operator** matches zero or one occurrence of a character.
-The initial state has two edges, one going to straight to the accept state, thus allowing for zero numbers of the character.
+The initial state has two edges, one going straight to the accept state, thus allowing for zero numbers of the character.
 The other edge is connected to the previous NFA.
 The accept state of the previous NFA points straight to the new accept state.
 This prevents matching of multiple occurrences of the same character.